Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

-But~\eqref{eq:26} is nothing but the $\tvell_{p,q}^{\twod}$-proximity problem, and hence can be directly solved by applying the 2D-TV prox operators developed above.
-We solve~\eqref{eq:26} below for the choice $p=q=1$ (which is common in practice), and compare it against the following state of the art algorithms:
+But~\eqref{eq:26} is nothing but the $\tvell_{p,q}^{\twod}$-proximity problem, and hence can be directly solved by applying the 2D-TV prox operators described above.
+We solve~\eqref{eq:26} below for the choice $p=q=1$ (which is common in practice), for the following selection of algorithms:

-\begin{itemize} \item The Split Bregman method of~\citet{splitbreg}, which follows an ADMM--like approach to split the $\ell_1$ norm apart from the discrete gradient operator, thus not requiring the use of a 1D-TV prox operator. \item The splitting method by~\citet{chambollePock}, which can be thought as a kind of preconditioned ADMM algorithm. \item The general splitting method by~\cite{condatGenProx}, which is a generalization of the method by Chambolle and Pock. \item The method by~\citet{YangTV} which also proposes an ADMM approach, though splitting the problem in a way that takes advantage of fast 1D-TV prox operator. \item The maximum flow approach by~\citet{goldfarb2009parametric}, which shows the relationship between the 2D-TV proximity minimization and the maximum flow problem over a grid, and thus applies an efficient maximum flow method to solve a discrete-valued version of 2D-TV. \end{itemize}

-The method by Yang et al. is the closest in spirit to our stacking proposal, also relying on basic 1D-TV prox solvers.
-Both for this method and our proposed algorithms we use the taut--string strategy presented before as this basic piece.
-All algorithm parameters were set as recommended in their corresponding papers or public implementations, except our proposed methods, which are parameter free.
+\begin{itemize} \item Proximal Dykstra (§~\ref{sec:PD}) \item The Douglas-Rachford variant based on alternating projections (§~\ref{sec:DR}) \item The Split Bregman method of~\citet{splitbreg}, which follows an ADMM--like approach to split the $\ell_1$ norm apart from the discrete gradient operator, thus not requiring the use of a 1D-TV prox operator. \item Chambolle-Pock's method applied to 2D TV (§~\ref{sec:dualproxmethods}). \item Condat's general splitting method (§~\ref{sec:dualproxmethods}). \item Kolmogorov et al primal-dual method (§~\ref{sec:dualproxmethods}). \item Yang's method (ADMM) (§~\ref{sec:ADMM}) \item The maximum flow approach by~\citet{goldfarb2009parametric}, which shows the relationship between the 2D-TV proximity minimization and the maximum flow problem over a grid, and thus applies an efficient maximum flow method to solve a discrete-valued version of 2D-TV. \end{itemize} In Proximal Dykstra, Douglas-Rachford and ADMM we use the linearized taut--string strategy presented before as solver for the base proximity operators.
+All algorithm parameters were set as recommended in their corresponding papers or public implementations, except for Proximal Dykstra and Douglas-Rachford, which are parameter free.
+For Chambolle-Pock we tried both the scheme with fixed algorithm parameters~\citep[Algorithm 1]{chambollePock} and the scheme with acceleration~\citep[Algorithm 2]{chambollePock}; however the accelerated version did not converge to the desired solution within enough accuracy (relative difference of $10^{-5}$), therefore only the results for the fixed version are reported.
+For Kolmogorov we follow the recommendations in~\citet{ChambolleErgodic14}, taking into account the Lipschitz constants of the optimized functions and selecting the parameter updating strategy that produced faster performance in the experiments: $\theta^{t+1} = \frac{1}{\sqrt{1 + \tau^t}}, \tau^{t+1} = \theta^{t+1} \tau^t, \sigma^{t+1} = \frac{\sigma^t}{\theta^{t+1}}, \theta^0 = 1, \tau^0 = \half, \sigma^0 = 1$.

 The images used in the experiments are displayed in Appendix \ref{app:images} as Figure \ref{fig:imagesExp}.
 To test the filters under a variety of scenarios, different kinds of noise were introduced for each image.
 Table \ref{tab:noises} gives details on this, while the noisy images are shown in Figure \ref{fig:imagesNoised}.
 All QR barcode images used the same kind and parameters of noise.
 Noise was introduced using Matlab's {\it imnoise} function.